-- F. Roles of the Past-President - 1.
-The outgoing president is designated "past-president" for one year following the end of his or her term as faculty senate president. - 2.
+F. Roles of the Past-President

+- 1. The outgoing president is designated "past-president" for one year following the end of their term as faculty senate president. - 2.
 The past-president will advise and assist the senate president. - 3.
-The past president may attend and vote at Executive Board and Faculty Senate meetings. - G. Roles of the Senate Secretary - 1.
-The senate secretary will be elected by the Faculty Senate for a two-year term. - 2.
+The past president may attend and vote at Executive Board and Faculty Senate meetings.

+G. Roles of the Senate Secretary

+- 1. The senate secretary will be elected by the Faculty Senate for a two-year term. - 2.
 The senate secretary will prepare minutes of Faculty Senate and Executive Board meetings. - 3.
-The senate secretary will maintain council and committee documents is responsible for submitting council and committee documents for archival purposes to the library. - H. Roles of the Office Secretary - 1.
-An office secretary will be employed by the Faculty Senate to record and transcribe senate meetings and maintain the senate website. - 2.
-The office secretary will do other clerical work for the senate, its officers, councils, and committees. - I. Powers and Duties of the Executive Board - 1.
-The Executive Board is subject to the decisions of the Faculty Senate, and none of its acts may conflict with decisions made by the senate.
-The senate may countermand any action of the Executive Board. - 2.
-The Executive Board will: - a. provide leadership and planning for the Faculty Senate, especially in the preparation of the senate's long range and annual goals - b. oversee and direct the preparation of the agenda for the Faculty Senate, ensuring that all issues recommended by senate councils are docketed on the senate agenda in a timely manner for action by the senate - c. act for the Faculty Senate when the senate is not in session and report such actions to the senate at its next meeting; this does not include any authority to amend the Constitution or the Bylaws - d. circulate to all members of the Faculty Senate the minutes of Executive Board meetings - e. manage relationships between the Faculty Senate and the university administration and other organizations
+The senate secretary will maintain council and committee documents is responsible for submitting council and committee documents for archival purposes to the library.

+H. Roles of the Office Secretary

+- 1. An office secretary will be employed by the Faculty Senate to record and transcribe senate meetings and maintain the senate website. - 2.
+The office secretary will do other clerical work for the senate, its officers, councils, and committees.

+I. Powers and Duties of the Executive Board

+1. The Executive Board is subject to the decisions of the Faculty Senate, and none of its acts may conflict with decisions made by the senate.
+The senate may countermand any action of the Executive Board.

+2. The Executive Board will:

+- a. provide leadership and planning for the Faculty Senate, especially in the preparation of the senate's long range and annual goals - b. oversee and direct the preparation of the agenda for the Faculty Senate, ensuring that all issues recommended by senate councils are docketed on the senate agenda in a timely manner for action by the senate - c. act for the Faculty Senate when the senate is not in session and report such actions to the senate at its next meeting; this does not include any authority to amend the Constitution or the Bylaws

-- f. advise the senate president on the appointment of standing and ad hoc committee members and chairs and other matters, as requested - 3.
+- d. circulate to all members of the Faculty Senate the minutes of Executive Board meetings - e. manage relationships between the Faculty Senate and the university administration and other organizations - f. advise the senate president on the appointment of standing and ad hoc committee members and chairs and other matters, as requested - 3.
 Committees that report to the Executive Board - a.
 Committee for Oversight of Academic Reorganization

-CHARGE: Executives the Faculty Senate's required role to monitor all phases of academic reorganization as covered by the Policy for Academic Reorganization.
-The Committee for Oversight of Academic Reorganization will report to the Faculty Senate Executive Board.
+CHARGE: Executes the Faculty Senate's required role to monitor all phases of academic reorganization as covered by the Policy for Academic Reorganization.
+The Committee for Oversight of Academic Reorganization will report to the Executive Board.